 The project “Education Opens Doors” is a continuation of the activities implemented by Gomel region public association“Community Development Projects”, a partner of the Representative Office of DVV International in Belarus.
 The activities were undertaken within the framework of the project “Adult Education for the Professionalization and Re-Socialization in Correctional Institutions” (2010-2013), as well as the international scientific-practical conference “Broadening the Access to Education in the Penitentiary System” held on November 29-30, 2012 in Gomel.

 The project seeks to humanize the correctional system in the Republic of Belarus and to promote education as a fundamental human right.
 The concept was developed within the EU thematic program “European Instrument for Democracy and Human Rights”.
-The project is financed by the European Union and DVV International (from the funds of the Federal Ministry for Economic Cooperation and Development).
+The project is is funded by the European Union and co-funded by DVV International (from the funds of the Federal Ministry for Economic Cooperation and Development (BMZ).

 The project “Education Opens Doors” has been carried out on the territory of Gomel and Gomel region in 2015-2017.